 As a consequence, the SAM predicts not only the spatial positions but also the orientations of all galaxies with respect to the three-dimensional, co-moving, Cartesian coordinate system of the simulation box.
-From this we can then calculate the observed inclinations and position angles of each galaxy based on the angles between our lightcones and the simulation box.
+From this we can then calculate the observed inclinations and position angles of each galaxy based on the angles between the line of sight of our lightcone and the simulation box.
 Our method ensures that the orientations of galaxies in the MRObs are, at the very least, physically motivated.
 This allows one to study in detail if the MR predicts any observable correlations between the orientations of galaxies, their parent halos or the large-scale structure.
 Such models are also suited for, e.g., conducting completeness tests as a function of inclination, for testing galaxy structure decomposition codes, and for paving the way for more elaborate, orientation-based dust screening models that may be implemented into the SAM at a later stage.

-2.5 IGM Absorption models
+2.5 IGM absorption models

-The spectra of galaxies short-ward of 1216Å in the rest-frame are primarily affected by photoelectric absorption by the neutral hydrogen associated with damped Ly α absorbers (DLAs), Lyman Limit Systems (LLSs), optically thin systems, and resonance line scattering by the Ly α forest along the line of sight3.
+The spectra of galaxies short-ward of 1216 Å in the rest-frame are primarily affected by photoelectric absorption by the neutral hydrogen associated with damped Ly α absorbers (DLAs), Lyman Limit Systems (LLSs), optically thin systems, and resonance line scattering by the Ly α forest along the line of sight2.
 This absorption affects the magnitudes and colours of galaxies observed in bands corresponding to these rest wavelengths.
-The strength and shape of this so-called "Lyman Break" depends mainly on the redshift of the source, and the distributions in redshifts and optical depths of the intervening absorbers.
+The strength and shape of this so-called 'Lyman Break' depend on the redshift of the source, the intrinsic source spectrum, and the distributions in redshifts and optical depths of the absorbing systems.
 In order to ensure that these effects are properly accounted for in the MRObs lightcones, at least in a statistical manner, we have implemented three different models for the IGM absorption.
-We include two models based on the recent IGM transmission calculations by Meiksin (2006, "MEIKSIN") and Inoue & Iwata (2008, "INOUE-IWATA") that are conveniently made available in code form by Harrison et al. (2011, IGMtransmission).
-We also include the IGM transmission model of Madau (1995, "MADAU") that is still the most widely used in the literature today even though it has been shown to significantly over-predict the absorption in the 912-1216Å range compared to the updated models (e.g. Bershady et al. 1999; Meiksin 2006; Inoue & Iwata 2008).
-Because the inclusion of the IGM attenuation is so important for creating realistic mock catalogs and images in the MRObs, here we will give a brief review of the modeling recipes.
+We include two models based on the recent IGM transmission calculations by Meiksin (2006, 'MEIKSIN') and Inoue & Iwata (2008, 'INOUE-IWATA') that are conveniently made available in code form by Harrison et al. (2011, IGMtransmission).
+We also include the IGM transmission model of Madau (1995, 'MADAU') that is still the most widely used in the literature today even though it has been shown to significantly over-predict the absorption in the 912-1216Å range compared to the updated models (e.g. Bershady et al. 1999; Meiksin 2006; Inoue & Iwata 2008).